NSU-SU19CSE434S01/SU19CSE434-Shadman.S.Khan/README.md

 **Project Idea:**

 The main idea of the project is to generate as many test cases as possible to test as many features as possible.
-Since we were given a timeframe of 4 weeks to complete the project as well as learn the use of Selenium.
+Since I was given a timeframe of 4 weeks to complete the project as well as learn the use of Selenium.